shaderLABS/shaderBOT/README.md

 ### Settings

-Adding the following options to your `settings.json` file is highly recommended:
+Adding the following options to your VS Code configuration file is highly recommended:

 ```json
 "files.exclude": {